assamite/creamas/docs/source/overview.rst

 belongs to an environment, which also serves as a communication route between agents.
-Environment can also hold other information shared by all agents, or, e.g. keep a track of agents places in a 3D environment.
+Environment can also hold other information shared by all agents, or, e.g. keep a track of agents places in a 3D space.
 Agents are created by giving the environment as an initialization parameter.

 .. code-block:: python

-	from creamas.core import CreativeAgent,Environment
+	from creamas.core import CreativeAgent, Environment
 	# Create environment to http://localhost:5555/
 	env = Environment(('localhost', 5555))
 	# Create agent with address http://localhost:5555/0